inveniosoftware/react-searchkit/docs/docs/main_concepts.md

 }
 ```

-> Important: the app state is a fixed structure that can be changed by the components only through the available Redux actions.
-If you have the need to add extra state, follow the [Custom State](custom_state.md) guide.
+> Important: the app state is a fixed structure.
+Each value can be changed by the components only through the available Redux actions.
+If you have the need to add extra state, follow the [Extend State](extend_state.md) guide.

 ### Query